IBestuzhev/alasco-challenge/README.md

 python currency.py
 ```

-By default it runs the server on `8080`.
+By default it runs the server on port `8080`.
 You can customize it via `PORT` environment variable.

 Now you can open http://localhost:8080/ in browser and check the currency converter.